 BiographyLondon College of Communication's (LCC) research in Screen, Media and Design including the relationship of Teaching and Knowledge Exchange to Research is central to Pratap’s work at LCC where he leads the Research Department for staff and students.
 This includes UK and international research partnerships that develop LCC’s unique research emphasis and its focus on social justice and inclusion.

 Pratap has extensive experience as Course Director of MAs, including writing and leading MA Documentary Film.
-He is an award-winning documentary film maker with over 30 films for Channel 4, BBC TV, the British Council and fine art spaces including Modern Art Oxford.
+He is an award-winning documentary film maker with over 30 credits on films for Channel 4, BBC TV, the British Council and fine art spaces including Modern Art Oxford.

 He presents and writes widely on documentary practice and ethics; documentary as a key to broker dialogue; inter-cultural decolonial and post-colonial futures; Stanley Kubrick; listening and mediation in communication.
 He is a member of UAL's research centre in Transnational Art, Identity and Nation (TrAIN).

 He is an innovator, committed to developing inclusive curricula, and works across Teaching, Knowledge Exchange and Research to promote cross-cultural interchange through teaching, research and documentary film practice.
 As an educator, Pratap works with students as both collaborator and mentor and in doing so helps students to connect study, research and professional practice.

 KEYWORDS: documentary practices (especially in film & photography); ethics of practice; freedom of expression; intersectional subjectivity; post colonial & decolonial perspectives; nationality; intercultural communication; peace studies & art for mediation; Kubrick; South Asian art; photography.
 He writes on documentary ethics & the philosophy and vision of inter-cultural documentary.